 At this time, all patients and visitors in any Perry building are required to wear a mask.
 Cloth masks are available at the entrance to all facilities for non-symptomatic persons.
 Anyone with symptoms will be required to wear a surgical mask, provided at the entrance by our screening staff.

-(Perry may update guidelines based on IDPH/BCHD direction)
+(We may update guidelines based on IDPH/BCHD direction)

 Be prepared to answer screening questions.
 Keep in mind, the questions are subject to change based on IDPH/BCHD recommendations.

-For those who receive the COVID-19 test, based on our laboratory testing fees, the cost of the COVID-19 test is $190.
+For those who receive the full COVID-19 test, based on our laboratory testing fees, the cost of the COVID-19 test is $190.

 Our COVID Communication Line is available 24/7.
 If you are experiencing COVID-like symptoms, calling this number will give you the opportunity to speak with experienced medical personnel who can discuss your symptoms and give guidance on what to do next.